A brief guide to Fix NET::ERR_CERT_AUTHORITY_INVALID Error on Google Chrome

 - Try resetting Google Chrome to Default Settings

 To reset Google Chrome to default settings, open Google Chrome.
 Next, find the three vertical dots in the top right corner and click on it.
 Navigate to Settings and click on.
 Tap on the Reset settings to go back to the default mode.
 Now, reset the settings.
-Your NET::ERR_CERT_AUTHORITY_INVALID error might be resolved.
+Your chrome error might be resolved.

 - Try clearing Google Chrome’s DNS Cache